siming-deng/CIS4130_Big_Data_Technologies/README.md

-# Star Rating Prediction on Amazon Customer Reviews Dataset using Natural Language Processing and Machine Learning Algorithms
+# Star Rating Prediction on Amazon Customer Reviews Dataset using NLP and ML

 ## Project Description